-- It is cost optimized for AppStream 2.0 network access requirements - · Amazon S3 bucket access is not required from on-premises resources - A custom policy document can be used to restrict access only from the AppStream 2.0 instances
+- It is cost optimized for AppStream 2.0 network access requirements - Amazon S3 bucket access is not required from on-premises resources - A custom policy document can be used to restrict access only from the AppStream 2.0 instances

 Once you create the VPC endpoint gateway, it is a best practice to secure the privatized connection by creating a custom policy.
 Custom policy starts with the Amazon Resource Name (ARN) of the AppStream 2.0 service Identity and Access Management role.
 Explicitly specify the S3 actions required for user state persistence.

-The following example in the Resources section specifies the state home folder path first and the applications settings path second.
+Note in the following example that the Resources section specifies the state home folder path first and the applications settings path second.